codeneuro/neurofinder/datasets.md

 Data can be accessed from withn interactive Jupyter notebooks directly from the browser via [notebooks.codeneuro.org](http://notebooks.codeneuro.org), or can be downloaded for local evaluation using the links provided here.
 Each dataset includes both raw image data and coordinates of identified neurons in standardized formats.

 Only "training" data are made available here.
-A separate collection of "test" data is held out for validating algorithm submissions, see [neurofinder.codeneuro.org](http://neurofinder.codeneuro.org/leaderboard/#submit) for more info on submitting an algorithm.
+A separate collection of "testing" data reheld out for validating algorithm submissions, see [neurofinder.codeneuro.org](http://neurofinder.codeneuro.org/leaderboard/#submit) for more info on submitting an algorithm.

 - [`neurofinder.00.00`](https://s3.amazonaws.com/neuro.datasets/challenges/neurofinder/neurofinder.00.00.zip) Simon Peron : *Svoboda Lab*
 - [`neurofinder.00.01`](https://s3.amazonaws.com/neuro.datasets/challenges/neurofinder/neurofinder.00.01.zip) Simon Peron : *Svoboda Lab*